NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/J/Jax.md

 **Frequency** once per day

 **Effect** _Jax_ deems you an unworthy agent of justice.
-She casts [[Spells/Dominate|Dominate]] on you (DC 24 Will check).
+She casts [[Dominate|Dominate]] on you (DC 24 Will check).
 If you're chaotic or a worshipper of Lamashtu, you take a -2 penalty to your Will save, and the result of your save is one degree of success worse than the result you rolled. _Jax_ orders you to fight banditry and protect innocent travelers in the Spellscar Desert, renewing the spell as often as necessary until you cease your lawless ways.

 *Source: Pathfinder #179: Cradle of Quartz*
 *OGL*